8 of the Best Walks in and Around Windermere

 Millerground - Start in the centre of Bowness at the roundabout and head onto the A592 which is signposted for Ambleside.
 After 1 mile you will come across a small car park, where you can leave your vehicle and head into the woods for a splendid hours walk follow the path towards the lakeshore and marvel at the outstanding views.

-National trust walks in Windermere
+National trust walks

 The Champion Tree Trail

 This lovely relaxing 45-minute circular route through Skelghyll Woods will give you the opportunity to view some of the tallest trees in the country.
 There are picnic benches dotted along the route and at the end of your hike you can explore Stagshaw Gardens.

 A slightly more challenging hike this discovery walk starts from the centre of Ambleside and takes between 4-5 hours to complete.
 Heading to Troutbeck via lanes, tracks, fields and woodland the views.
 The return trip via Wansfell Pike is more challenging but the jaw-dropping views are worth the effort.